-Quick Pickled Vegetables might just be the best “no nonsense” way to clean out your fridge.
-They take barely any time, almost no effort, and the payoff is mega.
+Quick Pickled Vegetables might just be the best, no nonsense way to clean out your fridge.
+They take barely any time, almost no effort, and the payoff is major.
+Plus, store-bought pickles aren't cheap!
+And if you have some carrots or cauliflower lying around, it costs almost nothing to quick pickle them for a deluxe homemade snack.

 What are Quick Pickled Vegetables?

-Quick pickles, or refrigerator pickles are the result of vegetables or fruit that have been packed in hot brine and left to sit for at least a few hours in the fridge.
-They are not fermented, and they don’t cook as much as with traditional canning methods so they retain some good crunch.
+Quick pickles, or refrigerator pickles, are the result of vegetables or fruit that have been packed in hot brine and left to sit for at least a few hours in the fridge.
+They are not fermented, and they don’t cook as long as with traditional canning methods so they stay nice and crunchy.
 Quick pickling is a perfect way to go if you have a small amount of veggies to deal with, and when you’re just not interested in setting up an elaborate canning production.
-Learning how to make quick pickles is also a great way to extend the life of some things in your fridge that are almost on their way to the compost bin.
+Learning how to pickle veggies is also a great way to extend the life of some things in your fridge that are almost on their way to the compost bin.

 I am a lifelong addict of all things sour and salty.
-It’s so nice to have something pickled in the fridge at all times for instant access to something to wake up my taste buds.
-I stick them on sandwiches, add them to salads, and snack on them the second I walk in the door.
-Growing up, I was always munching on dill pickles from the store.
-I still get store-bought pickles all the time, but there’s something really nice about having your own homemade pickles on hand.
+It's so nice to have something pickled in the fridge at all times for an instant flavour punch.
+I stick these pickled veggies on sandwiches, add them to salads, and snack on them the second I walk in the door.
+Growing up, I was always munching on dill pickles from the jar.
+I still buy store-bought pickles all the time, but learning how to pickle vegetables means I can have my own homemade pickles on hand whenever I want.
+Even better!

-Pickled veggies are a great thing to eat alongside your otherwise veggie-less dinners.
-You know those nights when all you want to eat is buttered noodles?
-A few homemade spicy pickles on the side make you feel virtuous because you know you’re getting some veggies in.
+Pickled veggies are a great thing to eat alongside an otherwise beige dinner.
+You know, those nights when all you want to eat is buttered noodles?
+A few homemade spicy pickles on the side make you feel good about getting some veggies in.
+Plus, a splash of color on your plate can really boost your mood!

 There are tons of different refrigerator pickle recipes out there, and they vary quite a bit.
 The truth is though, you don’t really need a recipe.
-It’s more of a general formula that needs to be followed, and the rest is up to your creativity and your current pantry contents.
+It’s more about following a general formula.
+The rest is up to your creativity and your current pantry contents.

-This is a basic ratio that can be added to and jazzed up in a number of ways.
+This basic ratio can be added to and jazzed up in a number of ways.

 - 250ml water